JeschkeLab/DeerLab/docsrc/source/contributing.rst

     - Avoid the use of object-oriented programming (i.e. classes) unless strictly necessary.
 DeerLab is mainly based on functional programming.
     - Avoid introducing new dependencies to DeerLab (e.g. in the form of new Python packages).
     - When using a third-party open-source software make sure it is compatible with DeerLab's MIT license.
+    - New code contributions must follow the `PEP8 guidelines <https://peps.python.org/pep-0008/>`_ for code style and formatting.
+Upon pushing the code will be automatically reformatted and reviewed using the ``darker`` and ``flake8`` tools.
+It is recommended the integration of the `darker <https://github.com/akaihola/darker>`_ and `flake8 <https://flake8.pycqa.org/en/latest/>`_ packages into developer's IDE.

 Testing
     - New features must be accompanied by unit tests.
 Changes to existing functionality must pass through the old tests.